-Bayesian methods, such as Monte Carlo Markov Chain (MCMC) (e.g., Shephard, 1993, Jacquier et al., 1994, Kim et al., 1998, Broto and Ruiz, 2004, Andrieu et al., 2010, Beskos et al., 2013, Kastner et al., 2017, Li et al., 2019) and Integrated Nested Laplace Approximations (Mar- tino et al., 2011), are a good solution for estimating the parameters of SV models as they allow for efficient evaluation of the posterior distribution of parameters and volatility.
-However, these methods also have limitations such as requiring a prior distribution for parameters, a numerical evaluation of the likelihood function, and potential problems with the convergence of simulated chains (Rue et al., 2009).
+Bayesian methods, such as Monte Carlo Markov Chains (MCMC) (e.g., Shephard, 1993, Jacquier et al., 1994, Kim et al., 1998, Broto and Ruiz, 2004, Andrieu et al., 2010, Beskos et al., 2013, Kastner et al., 2017, Li et al., 2019) and Integrated Nested Laplace Approximations (Martino et al., 2011), are good solutions for estimating the parameters of SV models because they allow for efficient evaluation of the posterior distribution of parameters and volatility.
+However, these methods also have limitations such as requiring a prior distribution for the parameters and a numerical evaluation of the likelihood function, and they can also experience problems with the convergence of the simulated chains (Rue et al., 2009).

-This paper proposes the use of a different approach called data cloning (Lele et al., 2007), for parameter estimation, utilizing the computational simplicity of MCMC algorithms while enabling frequentist inferences such as maximum likelihood estimates and standard errors.
-The method involves applying a Bayesian methodology to a data set constructed by cloning the original data set as many times as necessary so that the solution approximates the maximum likelihood solution (Ponciano et al., 2009 and Chaim and Laurini, 2022).
-The main advantage of using data cloning over other Bayesian methods is that the inferences are invariant to the choice of the prior distributions, and does not require likelihood estimation.
-Overall, data cloning is a powerful method for estimating and studying complex models, specially when analyzing volati- lity.
+This paper proposes using a different approach called “data cloning” (Lele et al., 2007) to estimate the parameters, utilizing the computational simplicity of MCMC algorithms while also enabling frequentist inferences, such as maximum likelihood estimates and standard errors, to be made.
+The method involves applying a Bayesian methodology to a data set constructed by cloning the original data set as many times as necessary for the solution to approximate the maximum likelihood solution (Ponciano et al., 2009 and Chaim and Laurini, 2022).
+The main advantage of using data cloning over other Bayesian methods is that the inferences are invariant to the choice of the prior distributions, and no likelihood estimation is required.
+Overall, data cloning is a powerful method for estimating and studying complex models, especially when analyzing volatility.

-We propose the use of this methodology to estimate parameters of SV and SVM models, as it has been shown to be particularly useful for complex models, as discussed in studies by Lele et al., 2007, Ponciano et al., 2009, S´olymos, 2010 and Chaim and Laurini, 2022.
-Recently, this method has been succesfully used to estimate parameters of other complex financial models in Mar´ın et al., 2015 and de Zea Bermudez et al., 2020.
-Although it is beyond the scope of this article, models are recently being developed to estimate volatility in the valuation of financial options, using two volatility components (Pasricha and He, 2023 and Lin and He, 2023).
-These models are strong candidates for using an algorithm similar to the one we constructed in this paper to estimate their parameters.
+We propose using this methodology to estimate the parameters of SV and SVM models as it has been shown to be particularly useful for complex models, as discussed in studies by Lele et al., 2007, Ponciano et al., 2009, S´olymos, 2010, and Chaim and Laurini, 2022.
+Recently, this method has been successfully used to estimate the parameters of other complex financial models in Mar´ın et al., 2015, and de Zea Bermudez et al., 2020.
+Although it is beyond the scope of this article, models are currently being developed to estimate volatility in the valuation of financial options using two volatility components (Pasricha and He, 2023, and Lin and He, 2023).
+These models are strong potential candidates for using an algorithm like the one we have constructed in this paper to estimate their parameters.

 This paper makes three important contributions to the literature.
-First, it provides an al- gorithm to estimate SV and SVM model parameters based on data cloning method.
-This is a simpler way of estimating SVM that allows obtaining frequentist inferences without estimating likelihood.
-Second, we perform an analysis with simulated data using the proposed algorithm and show that its estimates are more accurate than the obtained using MCMC.
-Third, in order to evaluate the predictive ability of the model over a real financial series, the methodology is applyied to model Bitcoin returns, obtaining new conclusions about the relationship between volatility and profitability in cryptocurrencies, conclusions that can only be obtained with the SVM method.
+First, it provides an algorithm to estimate SV and SVM model parameters based on the data-cloning method.
+This is a simpler way of estimating SVM that allows frequentist inferences to be obtained without having to estimate likelihood.
+Second, by performing an analysis of simulated data using the proposed algorithm, we show that its estimates are more accurate than those obtained using the MCMC method.
+Third, in order to evaluate the predictive ability of the model over a real financial series, the methodology is applied to model Bitcoin returns, allowing us to draw new conclusions about the relationship between volatility and profitability in cryptocurrencies – conclusions that can only be obtained with the SVM method.